punyavashist/dotfiles/README.md

 I go over how I use Karabiner in detail [here](https://wiki.nikitavoloboev.xyz/macOS/apps/karabiner/karabiner.html).
 And my config for it can be seen [here](https://github.com/nikitavoloboev/dotfiles/blob/master/karabiner/private.xml).

 ## Neovim
-I am [still learning vim](https://wiki.nikitavoloboev.xyz/text-editors/vim/vim.html) but the this journey has been very rewarding.
-Modal editing is pretty amazing.
+I am still [learning vim](https://wiki.nikitavoloboev.xyz/text-editors/vim/vim.html) but the this journey has been very rewarding.
+Modal editing is amazing.

 My Neovim config can be seen [here](nvim/init.vim).
-I use [ayu theme](https://github.com/ayu-theme/ayu-vim) across all my editors, including neovim:
+I use [Ayu theme](https://github.com/ayu-theme/ayu-vim) with [many plugins](https://wiki.nikitavoloboev.xyz/text-editors/vim/vim-plugins.html).
+Here is how it looks:

 ![](https://i.imgur.com/3cRnCm3.png)

 ## VS Code
 My main editor of choice is [VS Code](https://github.com/Microsoft/vscode) since it has very well built [vim mode](https://github.com/VSCodeVim/Vim).
-And I love its [Go Plugin](https://github.com/Microsoft/vscode-go) + the amazing zen mode.

 Configs I use for it can be seen [here](https://github.com/nikitavoloboev/dotfiles/tree/master/vscode).
 And [here](https://gist.github.com/nikitavoloboev/6a477ff089612434d28258901d9d9e04) is a list of extensions I use.